 Temporary assignments between First Nation and Yukon governments

 We provide opportunities for Yukon First Nation government employees and our Government of Yukon employees to gain valuable work experience and expand their skill base by taking on temporary assignment jobs between our governments.

-We designed the Aboriginal employees' forum to help Aboriginal employees transition into working for the Government of Yukon.
-It provides members the opportunity to network, learn and grow personally and professionally, access a cultural support system and build relationships with Aboriginal role models.
-It is open to all Aboriginal (First Nation, Inuit and Metis) employees.
+We designed the Indigenous employees' forum to help Indigenous employees transition into working for the Government of Yukon.
+It provides members the opportunity to network, learn and grow personally and professionally, access a cultural support system and build relationships with Indigenous role models.
+It is open to all Indigenous (First Nation, Inuit and Metis) employees

-Each year we recognize the accomplishments of our Aboriginal employees who provide outstanding service or contributions to the Government of Yukon, fellow employees or to the Yukon public.
+Each year we recognize the accomplishments of our Indigenous employees who provide outstanding service or contributions to the Government of Yukon, fellow employees or to the Yukon public.

 Supports for people with disabilities

 If you have a disability, our training and work experience program will help you secure employment in the public service.
 We also offer accommodation solutions and support for existing employees and their supervisors and co-workers.

 We provide expertise and support to employees, supervisors and departments in their development of ongoing, process-related accommodation solutions.